silverstripe/cwp/docs/en/development/gitlab/gitlab-setup.md

 If you go back to the project page in Gitlab, and access the **Commits** tab you should see your change.
 Congratulations!

+## Increase the default post size

+Git via HTTP is susceptible to 411 errors due to the size of post requests made through the remote web server.

+The default post size for GIT is 1MB.
+To increase the value run the below command to increase the limit to 500MB:

+	git config http.postBuffer 524288000

 ## Caching Gitlab passwords

 You can avoid having to type the password in every time by using Git credential helper.